BARCUD MOTOR CLUB

 Competitors who fail to stop when requested by a DSO will be reported to the Clerks of the Course, and may be subsequently excluded.
 The presence of a “DSO” board will indicate the presence of such an official in that area.

 Service, and any other form of outside assistance, will NOT be permitted during the event.
-This also applies to the halfway halt.
 Competitors may, however, work unaided, and may borrow tools or equipment from fellow competitors only.
 The penalty for infringing this regulation is EXCLUSION.

 The official photographer for the event will be Brian Gilbert.

 All entries to be made here :- https://www.rallies.info/webentry/2023/barcud/index.php